shelvasha/shelvasha.github.io/_portfolio/RepBox.md

 ---
 layout: post
 title: RepBox
-description: A miRNA discovery pipeline
+description: A bioinformatics pipeline that identifies and analyzes novel repeats.
 img:
 ---

 A bioinformatics pipeline that identifies and analyzes novel repeats.
 This pipeline uses updated software packages specific in identifying classes and families of repeats as well as traditional repeat identification and masking tools RepeatModeler and RepeatMasker.

-## Dependencies
+### Dependencies
 - Perl v5.30.2
 - Python 3.0+
 - Homebrew/Linuxbrew